Colorful Strips: Higher dimensional strips

 (where $e$ is the basis of the natural logarithm), then

 In particular, this means that there exists a $k$-coloring for which every $t$-strip is polychromatic.
 It can be verified that $t=k(4 \ln k +\ln d)$ satisfies the condition. \end{proof}

 The proof of Theorem~\ref{lll_strips} is non-constructive.
-We can use known algorithmic versions of the Local Lemma (see for instance~\cite{AS00}, Chapter 5) to obtain a constructive proof, although this yields a weaker bound.
-Theorem~\ref{lll_strips} holds in the more general case where the strips are not necessarily axis-aligned.
+However, we can use known algorithmic versions of the Local Lemma (see for instance~\cite{1536462}) to obtain a constructive proof.
+Also note that Theorem~\ref{lll_strips} holds in the more general case where the strips are not necessarily axis-aligned.
 In fact, one can have a total of $d$ arbitrary strip orientations in some fixed arbitrary dimension and the proof will hold verbatim.

-Finally, the same proof yields the same upper bound for the case of circular permutations: \begin{theorem} 0.3in $p'(k,d) \leq k(4 \ln k +\ln d)$ \end{theorem}
+Finally, we note that the same proof also works for the case of circular permutations, yielding the same upper bound: